 • Low OE screen, even if this is the ‘high’ option

-• Indicator cancel switch; would prefer it on the non-throttle side
+• Indicator cancel switch on the non-throttle side

 • Gearing too tall for slow dirt use